 APIs might do everything from capturing screenshots of a website to reporting on weather conditions around the world.
 The costs of integrating an API into your project can vary on a case-by-case basis.
 Depending on your app’s use case, you might pay a hefty fee to other developers to use their technology in your app.
 The cost however is minimal compared to if you were to build the desired function or feature yourself.
 Often you will be opting to use an already established API as opposed to building one from scratch.

-The best example is the Google Maps API, as there are very few companies with the resources to create such an advanced mapping system, so it makes more sense to use Google’s.
+A great example is the Google Maps API.
+There are very few companies with the resources to create such an advanced mapping system, so it makes more sense to use Google’s.

 Costs don’t only apply to the interfaces themselves.
 When you’re integrating advanced APIs into your app, you need to factor in both increased time in development and the cost of the developers.
 As a result, utilizing several APIs can have a large impact on the cost of your app.

 When working with a developer-for-hire, time will always be an important metric for your app’s total cost.
-Time spent developing your app will vary depending on the kind of app you’re designing.
+How long it takes to make your app will vary depending on the kind of app you’re designing.
 Scale, complexity, and external APIs will all add to the total time needed to finish the project.

 There are two scenarios in which the development time of your project can affect the cost of your mobile app.
 The first is when you have a tight deadline.
 To meet the requirements of a small development window, more developers must shift to the project.
 The increase in personnel assigned to the project will increase its cost.